PintaProject/user-guide/docs/colors.md

 ## Improving Colors ##

 Pinta has to options to improve color levels in an image.
-Poor expore, bad lighting, and various other elements can render a perfectly good photo unusable.
+Poor exposure, bad lighting, and various other elements can render a perfectly good photo unusable.
 You can use the auto level adjustment or manually adjust the image yourself to make your pictures pretty again

 We will be using this photo to demonstrate the different color adjustments.
 ![kfcoriginal](img/kfcoriginal.PNG)